VR-Caps: A Virtual Environment for Capsule Endoscopy: Evaluated Tasks and Results

 \subsection{3D Reconstruction}

 In endoscopy and colonoscopy, doctors are still challenged by some limitations such as the constrained field-of-view and the uncertainty of endoscope location inside the organ under inspection.
 Determining the location of lesions with respect to complete view of inspected organs is crucial for surgeons to plan treatment procedure in early stages of the malignancy and this can be possible by reconstructing the 3D shape of the whole organ based on visual feedback from endoscope camera \citep{widya20193d}.

-Some existing works have proposed solutions to reconstruct the 3D shape of organs (e.g., colon, liver, and larynx) based on camera pose information acquired by endoscope videos.
-These solutions span shape-from-shading, visual simultaneous localization and mapping (SLAM), and structure-from motion (SfM).
-In this work, we use a hybrid 3D reconstruction technique which is described in \Cref{algo:3D}.
+Existing works have proposed solutions to reconstruct the 3D shape of organs (e.g., colon, liver, and larynx) based on camera pose acquired by endoscope videos.
+These solutions span shape-from-shading, visual SLAM, and structure-from motion.
+Some reconstruction artifacts due to repeating patterns may be removed using periodic plus smooth decomposition \citep{mahmood20152d}.

-The fundamental steps of the technique are Otsu threshold-based reflection detection, OpenCV inpainting-based reflection suppression, feature matching and tracking based image stitching and non-Lambertian surface reconstruction.
-Feature point correspondences between frames are created using SIFT feature matching and RANSAC based pair elimination \citep{autostitch2,autostitch}.
-Then the surface reconstruction is performed using the depth images obtained from SC-SfM Learner network.